karianna/lions-share/README.md

 lionAllocRuns := 0 // runs with the allocation agent (slow)

-lionAllocTrim := None // only plot this many of the top-allocated objects for each datum.
-None doesn't do any trimming.
+lionAllocTrim := None // no trimming, or trim to this many top-allocated objects

 lionAllocRate := 30 // number of seconds to wait between polling the allocation agent.